-The DN_HistogramMode features measure properties of the shape of the distribution of values.
+The DN_HistogramMode features measure properties of the shape of the distribution of time-series values.

 catch22 contains two features involving the

 Note: The C implementation of these features (in catch22) does not map perfectly onto the hctsa implementation, due to slight differences in how the histogram bins are constructed.
 But the trends are similar.

 These functions involve computing the mode of the z-scored time series through the following steps:

 - 2.Compute a histogram using a given number of (linearly spaced) bins (5 bins for

 - 3.Return the location of the bin with the most counts.